JaceHawk/3D-Helicopter-Sim-1/README.md

 ### 3. Environmental Interaction
 * **Ground Effect:** Lift efficiency increases exponentially when flying close to the terrain, simulated via a radar altimeter check.
-* **Procedural Terrain:** Infinite terrain generation using a combination of sine waves to create valleys, peaks, and a flat landing zone.
+* **Procedural Terrain:** Infinite (Theoretically) terrain generation using a combination of sine waves to create valleys, peaks, and a flat landing zone, with cooloration for mountain peaks and forest valleys.

 ## Engineering Challenges (My Approach)